poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             except:
                 pass

 Next file to create is `'example_plugin.py'`.
-It can be placed in the same catalogue as the clients, so the problems with unknown paths can be avoided.
+It can be placed in the same folder as the clients, so the problems with unknown paths can be avoided.

 .. code-block:: python

-    #File: $WORKDIR/example/example plugin.py
+    #File: $WORKDIR/example/example_plugin.py
     import logging

     from slixmpp.xmlstream import ElementBase, ET, register_stanza_plugin

     from slixmpp import Iq
     from slixmpp import Message

     from slixmpp.plugins.base import BasePlugin

     from slixmpp.xmlstream.handler import Callback
     from slixmpp.xmlstream.matcher import StanzaPath

     log = logging.getLogger(__name__)

     class OurPlugin(BasePlugin):
         def plugin_init(self):
             self.description = "OurPluginExtension"                 ##~ String data readable by humans and to find plugin by another plugin. self.xep = "ope"                                        ##~ String data readable by humans and to find plugin by another plugin by adding it into `slixmpp/plugins/__init__.py` to the `__all__` field, with 'xep_OPE' prefix.

             namespace = ExampleTag.namespace

     class ExampleTag(ElementBase):
         name = "example_tag"                                        ##~ The name of the root XML element for that extension. namespace = "<https://example.net/our_extension>"             ##~ The namespace of the object, like <example_tag xmlns={namespace} (...)</example_tag>.
 Should be changed to your namespace.

         plugin_attrib = "example_tag"                               ##~ The name under which the data in plugin can be accessed.
 In particular, this object is reachable from the outside with: stanza_object['example_tag'].
 The `'example_tag'` is name of ElementBase extension and should be that same as the name.

         interfaces = {"boolean", "some_string"}                     ##~ A list of dictionary-like keys that can be used with the stanza object.
 For example `stanza_object['example_tag']` gives us {"another": "some", "data": "some"}, whenever `'example_tag'` is name of ElementBase extension.

 If the plugin is not in the same directory as the clients, then the symbolic link to the localisation reachable by the clients should be established: